Getting to Iceland

 Trucks can pose a problem for cyclists.
 Given the lack of rail network, logistics are handled by road and so trucks a numerous , particularly on the ring road.
 Added to the country’s notorious winds, they can make conditions difficult for riders, either by creating ‘vacuums’ in their wake or pushing a wall of air into your face when driving into the wind.
 Best advice it to be aware of them.
 Once your bike has been rocked by their passage, you’ll give them plenty of respect and a wide berth.

-Finally, at the time of writing, helmets are compulsory in Iceland.
+Finally, at the time of writing, helmets are not compulsory in Iceland for over 15s.
 I always prefer choice.

 Campsites are numerous in Iceland and most have good facilities, generally on a par or better than in the UK.
 Most will not have shops though so it pays to stock up on provisions when you can (see food).
 A night in your tent will generally set you back 1000Kr… More in the popular tourist areas.
 Most will not have a place to lock your bike although this is generally not a problem as petty crime rates are low – the exception being Rekjavik’s campsite which has a reputation for theft.

 It is relatively easy to wild camp in Iceland assuming you adopt the normal common sense measures and courtesies.
 However, wild camping is not allowed in the national parks and it’s worth bearing in mind the local geothermal conditions if pitching wild (!)
 I didn’t wild camp the end, although was ready to in the interior had the weather conspired against me.
 To be frank, I don’t want to crap outdoors if I don’t have to… It helps to keep places pristine.